A War Horse, all ready

 army, his fine saddle and bridle were taken

-off, and he was sold to a farmer who
+off, and he was sold to a farmer who made

 him drag heavy loads.